carlobailey/urban-data-science/index.md

 ### Tutorial-5: Analyzing data with Tableau
 Coming soon...
+This tutorial demonstrates how to analyze US obesity rates in relation to other socioeconomic indicators like commuting and food access patterns.
+We will explore data in the top 500 US metro areas and use Tableau to map and generate insights.

 ### Tutorial-6: Creating web-based (bivariate) 3D maps (Kepler GL + Python)
 Coming soon...